AIFame/pdf-chat/README.md

 > That's it!
 You can now use the PDF-Chat chatbot to have conversations related to PDF documents.

-> Please note that you will need to replace `<repository_url>` with the actual URL of this/forked repo

 I hope this helps!
 Raise issues to clarify your doubts and notify bugs.

 ## How to Contribute